A Time of Hope and Grace

 As the world deteriorates and convulses around us, we’ll represent our loving Savior and Heavenly Father, offering desperate people the hope and grace God has given us.
 Our best days are just ahead.

 Despite the problems developing in the world, followers of Jesus can experience great hope and grace, which enables us to serve those who need our help and have no hope.
-Our best days are just ahead.
+Our best days are still ahead.